00:00:00:00 - 00:00:31:12

 00:12:11:24 - 00:12:32:12

-So it's definitely something that you want to think about prioritizing if you're self-employed.
+So it's definitely something that you want to think about prioritising if you're self-employed.
 Now some of our listeners may have spotted a pretty glaring challenge here, and that's in regards to raising a family.
 So when you're not in paid work, there's no super going in from your employer and that can really affect your super balance over the years.

 00:12:32:15 - 00:12:50:21